hermannpencole/nifi-config/README.md

 1 ) Create a template on nifi :

-with this rule : each processor in a process group **must** have a unique name
+with this rule : each processor and each controller in a process group **must** have a unique name.

 ![template](/docs/template.png)